mknyszek/goswarm/README.md

 ## Usage

-Before continuing, please note that *with great power comes great responsibility*.
-This tool can spin up an arbitrary number of `gomote` instances so please take great care to ensure the `gomote` instance type you're spinning up does *not* have limited capacity, or that you're cleared to do this.
+**WARNING:** This tool can spin up an arbitrary number of `gomote` instances so please take great care to ensure the `gomote` instance type you're spinning up does *not* have limited capacity, or that you're cleared to do this by the Go release team.

 TODO: Make `goswarm` check for and reject limited-capacity instance types unless the user specifically acknowledges the risks.